erezschatz/dentro/README.md

 ### Keyboard Shortcuts:

 Enter creates an empty sibling node.
-Tab indents it under the immediate parent, Shift+Tab indents-out.
+Tab indents a node under the immediate parent, Shift+Tab indents-out.
-Alt-Enter expands/collapses the node, you can also Alt-Enter.
+Alt-Enter expands/collapses the node.
-Ctrl+delete deletes the focused node.
+Ctrl+Delete deletes the focused node.
 Down and up arrow moves to the next/previous node